wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/affine_infuser.md

 ---

-Now, additionally to healing item damage the {item}Affine Infuser{} is also capable of healing entities which have
+Now, additionally to restoring item durability the {item}Affine Infuser{} is also capable of healing entities which have

 ;;;;;